 Note: Transfers from a savings account are limited to 6 per month.

 A pre-approved line of credit tied to your checking account.
 Transfers will occur in $50 increments sufficient to prevent an overdraft up to the full amount available in the line of credit.

 Monthly payment or 5% of your Ready Credit borrowings ($20 minimum) deducted from your checking account on your statement date.
 Favorable interest rate compared to credit cards.
 Ready Credit applications available at all banking offices.

 Overdraft Privilege Service

 Rather than automatically returning unpaid all insufficient funds items that you may have, we will consider, without obligation on our part, payment of your reasonable overdrafts up to your assigned Overdraft Privilege limit which is generally $800 for consumers and $1500 for businesses.
-An Overdraft Privilege limit of $100 is available for eligible Personal and Business Checking accounts at account opening.
-The limit will be increased to $800 for eligible Personal accounts ($1500 for businesses) once the account has been open and in good standing for 30 days.
+The limit will be $800 for eligible Personal accounts and $1500 for businesses once the account has been open and in good standing for 30 days.

 You do not have to apply for this service and you do not need to sign any additional documents.
 Personal and business accounts qualify for Overdraft Privilege unless the account falls into one of the following excluded categories: minor accounts; money market accounts; IOLTA, trust or public funds accounts; accounts with a zero or negative balance greater than 32 days; accounts with levies, garnishments or bankruptcies; inactive accounts with no activity in the last 6 months; accounts held by customers who have loans past due greater than 30 days, and customers who have charge-off accounts with us.